bvfalcon/primefaces-multischedule-example/README.md

 # primefaces-multischedule-example
 Example of usage [Primefaces-Multischedule](https://github.com/bvfalcon/primefaces-multischedule) ccomponent.

-Requires Java 11 to compile and run
+Requires Java 11 to compile and run, Maven to build

 To run: